-Our shared planet is home to billions and billions of species.
-With this amount of diversity, it's no wonder that life takes on a variety of embodiments, gender expressions, family structures, and sexual strategies.
-What is surprising though, is that even many well-known species form relationships outside of what is commonly viewed as the reproduction-based "norm."
-In fact, queer behavior is quite common in the natural world!
+Our shared planet is home to billions of species, each contributing to a tapestry of diversity.
+Within this abundance, life manifests in various embodiments, gender expressions, family structures, and sexual strategies.
+What astonishes us is that even among well-known species, relationships often extend beyond the conventional norms centered around reproduction.
+Indeed, queer behavior is a widespread occurrence in the natural world!

-In the coniferous forests of northern Europe and Siberia, both male and female red squirrels participate in homosexual mating with multiple partners outside of breeding season.
-"Seasonal bisexuality," if you will.
-Bisexuality is also seen in red foxes throughout the Northern Hemisphere.
-Males have typically the same amount of female and male partners, whereas females are most commonly observed as same-sex-oriented.
-In some communities, as many as 95 percent of females do not reproduce in their lifetime.
-Bonobo apes are nearly all bisexual as well, with same-sex female relationships forming the core of their social hierarchy.
+In the coniferous forests of northern Europe and Siberia, both male and female red squirrels engage in homosexual mating with multiple partners outside of the breeding season.
+This "seasonal bisexuality" is also observed in red foxes across the Northern Hemisphere.
+While males typically display equal preferences for female and male partners, females are more commonly oriented toward same-sex relationships.
+In certain communities, up to 95 percent of females do not reproduce in their lifetime.
+Bonobo apes, too, exhibit predominantly bisexual behavior, with same-sex female relationships forming the bedrock of their social hierarchy.

-Bottlenose dolphins, flamingoes, and greylag geese all form life-lasting male partnerships, sometimes triads.
-Up to three-fourths of all male dolphins live in these same-sex relationships.
-Only about 20 percent of greylag geese do, however, these couples often assume high-ranking positions in the flock's social structure.
-Male flamingoes parent together, incubating orphan eggs, hatching, and raising foster chicks.
-Parenting duties are shared evenly between the two or three adults.
+Bottlenose dolphins, flamingos, and greylag geese establish lifelong male partnerships, sometimes even forming triads.
+These same-sex relationships are prevalent among approximately three-fourths of male dolphins.
+Among greylag geese, roughly 20 percent form same-sex couples who often assume high-ranking positions within the flock's social structure.
+Male flamingos also engage in shared parenting as they incubate orphaned eggs, oversee hatching, and raise foster chicks.
+Parenting responsibilities are equally distributed among two or three adults.

-Many more species transcend the common concepts of sexuality, gender expression, kinship, societal and family structure.
-These examples affirm a world that does not fit into neat categories, but one that is forever evolving and beautiful in its diversity.
-They also demonstrate that far too often our human ways of viewing the world are not wide enough.
-Understanding and appreciating queer ecology allows us to expand our ideas of what it is to build relationships, live, and love on this planet.
+Countless other species defy the conventional notions of sexuality, gender expression, kinship, and societal and family structures.
+These examples affirm a world that refuses to fit into neat categories, constantly evolving and embracing its beautiful diversity.
+They serve as a reminder that our human perspectives often fall short of capturing the full breadth of the natural world.
+By understanding and appreciating queer ecology, we expand our horizons and redefine our notions of relationships, life, and love on this wondrous planet.